 Fig.~\ref{fig:masses} shows the masses of blue quarks as functions of density.
-An increase in the diquark coupling leads to a rise in the mass of the $s$ and a decrease in the masses of $d$- and $u$-quarks.
+An increase in the diquark coupling leads to a rise in the mass of the $s-$ and a decrease in the dynamically generated masses of $d$- and $u$-quarks.
 Additionally, an increase in the vector coupling reduces the $s$-quark mass and raises the $u$- and $d$-quark masses.
 The temperature dependence of the quark masses is observed to be very weak.
 Comparing effective quark chemical potentials shown in Fig.~\ref{fig:chem_pot} to the respective masses of quarks, we conclude that the light quarks are ultrarelativistic in the entire density range considered.
-The strange quarks are mildly relativistic in the low-density limit $n_b\simeq n_0$, but become strongly relativistic as the density increases.
+The strange quarks are mildly relativistic in the low-density limit $n_b\simeq n_0$, where $n_0$ is the saturation density, but become strongly relativistic as the density increases.